Elon Musk wants to build tech & science university in US

-San Francisco, Oct 29 (IANS) Elon Musk, whose fortune recently exceeded $300 billion, said on Friday that he aims to start a new university in the US called "Texas Institute of Technology & Science".
+San Francisco: Elon Musk, whose fortune recently exceeded $300 billion, said on Friday that he aims to start a new university in the US called "Texas Institute of Technology & Science".

 "Am thinking of starting a new university: Texas Institute of Technology & Science," Musk said in a tweet.